sia12-web/uniHood/docs/IMPLEMENTATION_SUMMARY.md

 **Next Steps** (Optional):
 1. Add the CampusProvider to your app layout if you want centralized campus management
 2. Add more universities to the database
-3. Upload campus logos to your CDN
-4. Test with real users from different universities
+3. Test with real users from different universities

 The implementation plan from `implementation_plan.md.resolved` has been **fully satisfied** and is ready for production deployment! 🎉